Our Heritage: RAN Naval Aviation 1913-1947 Photographs

 Above Left: Flight Commander Sampson lifts off from the bow ramp of HMS Hibernia.
 The ship was a King Edward VII class pre-dreadnought battleship that participated in aviation trials by adding a temporary runway to her foredeck.
 This photograph shows the very first launch of an aircraft (a Short improved S27 biplane) from a vessel underway on either 2 or 4 May 1912.
 The ship was steaming at 10.5 knots.
 Based on this and similar aviation experiments in HMS London, the Royal Navy concluded that aircraft were useful aboard ships for spotting and other purposes, but their interference with the guns and the danger of recovering floatplane aircraft in anything but calm conditions offset the desirability of having them aboard.
 (Wikipedia).
 Above right: As early as 1913 the Australian Navy was seeking advice from the British Admiralty on establishing aviation units, as this memo of 06 June of that year shows.

 Below.
-Although it was to be many years before aircraft could be landed on a ship’s deck, the capability to launch from a shipborne platform was developed early.
+Despite early accidents, the ability to take off directly from a ship whilst underway was irresistible, and was quickly adopted.
 Here a Sopwith Camel is being readied for launch from HMAS Sydney, in May of 1918.

 Right: A painting by David Marshall hangs in the Fleet Air Arm Museum at HMAS Albatross, entitled ‘HMAS Sydney launches her Camel Fighter, 1918′.
 This most likely refers to the action in which the fighter drove off an attack by enemy aircraft before ditching in the sea – the first recorded event of its type.
 Below.
 LEUT Sharwood, the pilot of the aircraft.